joesb/jsbaker-website/pages/reading/2023/08-august.md

 - **Loveable characters?** It's complicated
 - **Diverse cast of characters?** It's complicated
 - **Flaws of characters a main focus?** Yes

+*The Colony* was also long-listed for the 2022 Booker, but similarly didn't make it to the short list.
+I enjoyed this one, the story of two outsiders joining the life of a community on a remote island off the west coast of Ireland.
+The story is rather brilliantly intersected by startling accounts of some of the worst horrors of The Troubles, and the story slowly, inevitably closes on the final reckoning.